-All company names must be approved by the Mercantile Register which takes around three days, once approved the name can be reserved for ten days free of charge.
-Company names must not be identical or deceptively similar to other companies already registerd and the name must end with the suffix Sociedad Limitada or the abbreviation SL.
+All company names must be approved by the Mercantile Register which takes around three days, once approved the name can be reserved for ten days.
+Company names must not be identical or deceptively similar to other companies already registered and the name must end with the suffix Sociedad Limitada or the abbreviation SL.

 Only one director is required for your company there is no restriction on either residency or nationality.
 Corporate directors are not permitted.
 The director may also be a company shareholder.

-Only a single shareholder is necessary, there are no restrictions on the nationality or residency of the shareholder and corporate shareholders are permitted.
+Only a single shareholder is necessary, there are no restrictions on the nationality or residency and corporate shareholders are permitted.
 An initial shareholder register is filed upon incorporation but any subsequent changes to shareholdings does not need to be filed.

 The share capital is €3,000, a company bank account is required to deposit the €3,000 share capital.